Lab Inspections

 1. Are outer sheaths of flexible cords undamaged?

-2. Are electrical lines and cords properly managed and not in walkways or places where they can be a tripping hazard?
+2. Are electrical lines and cords properly managed and not in walkways or places where they can cause tripping hazards?

-3. Is a minimum clearance of 36 inches maintained in front of electrical panels?
+3. Is there a minimum clearance of 36" maintained in front of electrical panels?

 Fire Safety